codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 10: Conclusion

-**“This challenge was more than just a game.
+**“The challenge was more than just a game.
 It gave me a real-world environment to test ideas, break things, and improve.
 It deepened my passion for ethical hacking and taught me to approach every system like a puzzle.**

 **I’m incredibly grateful to the H4K-IT team for organizing such a transformative bootcamp, and to all the mentors whose feedback pushed me forward.
 I’m proud to be part of Cohort 3.”**